kalyan02/dayone/README.md

   * Support adding of permalink back to the content for easy reference
   * implement user profiles, pagination for dayroll, public posts
   * Improve the UI
+  * Implement data update scheduler for all users in the system

+## License
+Please refer the `LICENSE` file.